 Experience a true Viking breakaway in the Viking village of Hafnarfjordur in southwest Iceland.
 Here you can see first-hand how these warriors lived and you can dine as they did at the Fjörukráin Viking restaurant.

 Visit some of the museums the island has to offer.
+There is a wide variety of museums in Reykjavík and around Iceland.
 Whether you want to learn more about the Vikings at the Viking Museum, delve into the history of this amazing country at the National Museum of Iceland or dip your toe in the excellent storytelling skills of the Icelanders at the Saga Museum – there is plenty to keep you busy for days.

 Verslunarmannahelgi (Celebrated all over Iceland during the long weekend on the first Monday of the month)

 Fireworks at Jökulsárlón, 17 August, Jökulsárlón